 After graduating magna cum laude with a degree in communication, I moved to Texas to work as an assistant editor at American Way, the in-flight magazine of American Airlines.
 After that, I joined the editorial team at custom publisher PRISM Media Group as a senior associate editor; I was later promoted to managing editor.
 I enjoyed the office life but decided what I really wanted to do was freelance full-time, so I made the leap and have never looked back.
 I'm now based in the Northwest, where I grew up, and am never at a loss for beautiful scenery.

 I'm passionate about travel, reading, and riding roller coasters, and I've never met a competition I didn't want to win (except for those extreme eating ones).
 I also enjoy board games and am a master googler.
-I'm currently training for a marathon, which I don't love nearly as much as any of the aforementioned activities.
+I'm currently training to complete a century bike ride, which is not as much fun as any of the aforementioned activities.
+(Previous goals listed here including running a marathon and summiting Mt.
+Rainier, both of which I accomplished.)